 Multi-Year Phased Removals of Infested, Dying Ash Trees.

-The City of Newport manages around 120 ash trees on public land (mostly along streets), many of which are in severe decline from the Emerald ash borer (EAB).
+As of 2017, the City of Newport manages around 120 ash trees on public land (mostly along streets), many of which are in severe decline from the Emerald ash borer (EAB).
 The time has come to start to remove these infested trees to maintain public safety.

 1. Why isn’t the City treating any ash trees?
 There indeed are treatments available for management of ash trees, though treatment must be applied every two years in perpetuity.
 Because of this need for ongoing applications, treatment is often expensive.
 Additionally, once an ash is showing signs of infestation, the treatments then only prolong the life of the tree by a few years and removal is eventually required regardless.